damcsk/MicroserviceA-FinancialTips/README.md

 After you send a request, the server will process it and respond with a JSON object.
 The response will include the requested data, or a message indicating the result of the operation.

+Additionally, every response will include the current session id.
+In order to diversify the tips provided, the session id should be saved and used in any future requests for a persistent session, as well as to prevent a user from rating an article multiple times in a session.

 ### Response Structure:

 The response will be a JSON object with the following keys: